Leo3418/HBWHelper/CONTRIBUTING.md

 time does it crash?
 Does client quits so instant that you don't even see the initialization screen, or does it crash when Forge completes initialization and you are about to see the main menu?
-Another example: when you say "client crashes upon use of `/lobby` command, are you doing that when you are in a Bed Wars game, or when you are already in a lobby?
+Another example: when you say "client crashes upon use of `/lobby` command", are you doing that when you are in a Bed Wars game, or when you are already in a lobby?
 - For title, please write a concise but also clear description of the issue you